comogo2012/StreamExtensions/README.md

 What I need is a special `streamWhile` method, a short-circuiting, intermediate method which takes a `Predicate` rather that an `int`, which I can use to handle the stream the right way.
 Something like this:
 ```
      Predicate<LocalDate> dateIsBeforeEnd = d -> d.isBefore(beginningOfNextYear);
-     List<LocalDate> events = endlessFirstsOfMonth.streamWhile(dateIsBeforeEnd).collect(Collectors.toList());
+     List<LocalDate> events = endlessFirstsOfMonth.takeWhile(dateIsBeforeEnd).collect(Collectors.toList());
 ```
-The problem is: `streamWhile` doesn't exist in the `Stream` API, and you can't insert your custom method there.
+The problem is: `takeWhile` won't exist in the `Stream` API until [JDK9](http://download.java.net/jdk9/docs/api/java/util/stream/Stream.html#takeWhile-java.util.function.Predicate-), and you can't insert your custom method there.
 But we can do the next best thing and provide a set of functions that take a stream and returns a stream, and invert the statement above like this:
 ```
-     List<LocalDate> events = streamWhile(endlessFirstsOfMonth, dateIsBeforeEnd).collect(Collectors.toList());
+     List<LocalDate> events = takeWhile(endlessFirstsOfMonth, dateIsBeforeEnd).collect(Collectors.toList());
 ```
-This Java library provides useful streaming methods like `streamWhile` and more.
+This Java library provides useful streaming methods like `takeWhile` and more.
 Below is a partial manifest of the most important streaming functions and other helper objects, which is then followed by a "wish list" of methods that I would like to have in a future release, if possible.

 ## Manifest

-* streamWhile
-* filterAndMap
-* streamAndMapWhile
-* streamFilterAndMapWhile
-* TerminableStream

-## Wish List

-* prime
-* primeWhile
+* takeWhile

 # Repository structure